How to Speed Up Google Indexing: A Step-by-Step Guide That Actually Works

 How Google discovers new content

-Why few pages get indexed faster
+Why do few pages get indexed faster?

 Website size also plays a significant role in indexing speed.
 Consider these typical indexing timeframes: